xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 to interactively prompt on the options that are available:

 !!! note
-    Before running osdeploy, ensure an SSH key is configured.
+    Before running `osdeploy`, ensure an SSH key is configured.

 ```console
 # osdeploy initialize -i